How many countries are in Antarctica?

 - Argentina (Argentine Antarctica)

-Antarctica is believed to have abundant natural resources such as oil reserves and 70% of the Earth's freshwater; however, the 1959 Antarctic Treaty prevents humans from exploiting the land for these resources.
-Antarctica will remain to be used as intended for research and as a nature reserve.
-Unfortunately, due to climate change, Antarctica has become a symbol for scientists and policymakers to push for environmental changes to protect this region.
+Antarctica is believed to have abundant natural resources such as oil reserves and 70% of the Earth's freshwater; however, the Antarctic Treaty prevents humans from exploiting the land for these resources.
+Antarctica will remain to be used as intended for research and as a nature preserve.